erupt321/ruptchat/README.md

 to a bigger chat system replacement.
 Still a work in progress making style patterns for the text.

+**Templates**

+	The templates.lua file is where color codes for the addon are stored.
+If I happen to make abilities update that adds new colors to the file and you have a custom version of templates.lua then just add the whatever settings lines are missing to your templates.lua, they'll always be at the end of the file.
+I probably will allow custom named templates and have new settings automatically get added to user template files in the future but for now that will be the workaround.

 **Changelog**

+	__08.05.20__
+	Added a echo color to the styles / template file.

 	__08.04.20__
 	Added Drop window in previous version, fixed some issues it caused with the find function.